bingomanatee/inception/README.md

 this will **NOT** guarantee your collections are up to date with the remote collection, but **WILL* share results based on data retrieved by other impulses.

+### Freezing Impulse Results

+There may be scenarios in which the updating of results through observation may NOT be a desired result.
+When, for instance, they are the basis for a table with many sub-calculations for ordering, etc., you may not want the table to constantly automatically refresh and recalculate based o

 ### Subscription

 Once an Impulse has been `.observe()`, you can `.subscribe(next, err, complete)`